Episode 7 — Fernando Perez

 Listen or Subscribe

-You can find and subscribe to the show at:
+You can listen and subscribe to the show at:

-… or by searching for “Data Journeys” on virtually any podcasting platform.
+…or by searching “Data Journeys” on virtually any podcasting platform

 Links from the Episode